-Later on, the company he worked for was taken over and his region grew to the extent where he became an even more senior person in the organization.
-He referred other work to us in Germany via a colleague in the same organization and so the relationship flourished over the long term.
+Later on, the company he worked for was taken over and his region grew to the extent where he became an even more senior person in the organisation.
+He referred other work to us in Germany via a colleague in the same organisation and so the relationship flourished over the long term.

 What’s important to remember is that it was a collaborative relationship from the very beginning, built on trust and his appreciation of our free-thinking, innovative culture.

 More recently, he became a board member candidate for us when we recruited him into a business to conduct some re-engineering and transformation work.
 He continued developing his career, but all the time he was sharing and collaborating with us: comparing us with our competitors, why we were doing better than them but also how we could improve further.